mozilla-services/tecken/docs/download.rst

 Basics
 ======

-Tecken handles requests for symbols files.
+The Tecken webapp handles requests for symbols files.
 Tecken takes the request, figures out which bucket the file is in, and returns a redirect to that bucket.
 This allows us to use multiple buckets for symbols without requiring everyone to maintain lists of buckets.

 For example, at the time of this writing doing a ``GET`` for :base_url:`/firefox.pdb/448794C699914DB8A8F9B9F88B98D7412/firefox.sym` will